arnopensource/remix-esm-workaround/README.md

 # Remix ESM module workaround

+## Important note : not useful anymore for React Flow
+React flow can now be imported normally into remix, see https://github.com/wbkd/react-flow/issues/1953#issuecomment-1095137621m

+The fix can be still useful for other packages

+---

 ![A screenshot showing an exemple from the react flow library working with remix](img.png)

 Run it with `npm run dev`